yesfemmes/yesfemmes/_issues/fandom/meditation-in-the-institute-for-llonely-creole-girls.md

 <p>I’ve decided to ball all my self-hatred and regret into my work.
 All the making and unmaking and anxiety&mdash;I’m just going to make something that’s not myself.
 Like this institute.
 And my bed.
 I’m going to make my bed.
 I could lie in it.</p>

-<p>There’s a Sex and the City episode where Carrie is broken up with on a post-it and then goes to a club called Bed.
+<p>There’s a <i>Sex and the City</i> episode where Carrie is broken up with on a post-it and then goes to a club called Bed.
 It’s smokey and gauzy and everyone’s lying on beds in full make-up which really makes me wonder about the sheets.
 Like that whole wiped off face off makeup on the sheets question.</p>
 <p>Well anyway she goes there and she meets her new ex’s friends there, also lounging and makes a fool of herself there.</p>

 <p>See?
 I say that to prove something about the meaning of the bed.</p>